 Thayers Bible Dictionary makes the distinction between the military and non-military usage of hupotassō.

 Hupotassō: A Greek military term meaning ‘to arrange [troop divisions] in a military fashion under the command of a leader’.
 In non-military use, it was ‘a voluntary attitude of giving in, cooperating, assuming responsibility, and carrying a burden’.

 Many churches associate wifely submission with wives being servile to their husbands, yet both men and women are called to follow Jesus’ example of sacrificial and loving service.

 (2) Submission and Respect from Husbands in 1 Peter 3:7-8

 The Complementarian Concept of the Created Order

 Leading Together in the Home

-Double Standards in the Promotion & Practise of Submission
+Double Standards in the Promotion & Practice of Submission